 Earlier in the day, before the storm set in, Dana had ridden to the fort to check on a patient, a corporal with a bad case of measles.
 After seeing to his treatment and his noonday meal, she visited her mother.

-Her relationship with Maggie had improved since Christmas, when she finally apologized for placing the wedding announcement in the Picayune.
+Her relationship with Maggie had improved since Christmas, when her mother finally apologized for placing the wedding announcement in the Picayune.
 Dana accepted her apology, hoping to mend their months-long rift.
 She missed her mother’s company and even her counsel, although Maggie remained unwilling to accept Dana’s profession and continued to invite her to dinner for the obvious purpose of meeting potential suitors.
 These dinner affairs always ended the same, with Dana politely rebuffing the gentleman’s advances and, later, telling her mother that she was still not interested in marriage.

 “I’m not asking you to marry them, Dana.
 Just be friendly.”